QizhouWang/watermarking/README.md

-# watermarking_ood
+# Watermarking for Out-of-distribution Detection

-This is the official repository for our NeurIPS'22 paper "Watermarking for Out-of-distribution Detection."
+This repository is the official implementation of the NeurIPS'22 paper [Watermarking for Out-of-distribution Detection](), authored by Qizhou Wang, Feng Liu, Yonggang Zhang, Jing Zhang, Chen Gong, Tongliang Liu, Bo Han.
+Our method utilizes the reprogramming properties of deep models, boosting the capablity of models in OOD detection without changing their parameters.